The Eyes of Heisenberg: Plot

-Ch.
-7: In a service area under the Seatac Megalopolis, the Durants have gone into hiding.
-They meet with the Cyborg Glisson, who informs them of events, tells them that a strange external force had (beneficially) interfered with the cutting process of their embryo, and orders them to stay put.
+In a service area under the Seatac Megalopolis, the Durants have gone into hiding.
+They meet with the cyborg Glisson, who informs them of events, tells them that a strange external force had (beneficially) interfered with the cutting process of their embryo, and orders them to stay put.
 The Durants chafe under its unfeeling, domineering manner, hoping to one another to one day be free of the Optimen and Cyborgs.
-They scheme to deliver their baby the unheard-of natural way, and keep it out of reach of both.
-They wonder if the interfering power is God.
+They scheme to deliver their baby the unheard-of natural way, and keep it out of reach of both factions.
+They wonder if the interfering power might be God.

-Ch.
-8-9: Svengaard detects activity in the hospital vat room, where the embryo is kept.
-Investigating, he is rendered unconscious and abducted from under the nose of Max Allgood's surveillance.

-Ch.
-10-11: Potter is escorted through the streets of Seatac by a resistance agent.
+Svengaard detects activity in the hospital vat room, where the embryo is kept.
+Investigating, he is rendered unconscious and abducted from under the nose of Allgood's surveillance.
+Potter is escorted through the streets of Seatac by a resistance agent.
 Near their destination, they are intercepted by security forces.
-Potter's escort sends him ahead, revealing himself as a combat cyborg and decimating the pursuers until it is destroyed.
+Potter's escort sends him ahead, revealing itself as a combat cyborg and decimating the pursuers until it is destroyed.
 Potter is spirited away by the resistance.
-The Tuyere - and many other Optimen - watch the battle live, the long-unfamiliar thrill of violence awakening odd sensations in them.
+The Tuyere—and many other Optimen—watch the battle live, the long-unfamiliar thrill of violence awakening odd sensations in them.

-Ch.
-12: In a resistance safehouse, Igan tries to recruit a recalcitrant Svengaard.
-Failing, they sedate him and make plans to evacuate Seatac, which they suspect the Optimen are about to genocidally purge of all life.

-Ch.
-13: The Durants, Boumard and Igan (their cover blown) and a gagged Svengaard are moved out of Seatac in a hover-truck driven by a Cyborg, later revealed to be Glisson.
+In a resistance safehouse, Igan tries to recruit a recalcitrant Svengaard.
+Failing, he and Boumard sedate him and make plans to evacuate Seatac, which they suspect the Optimen are about to genocidally purge of all life.
+The Durants, Boumard and Igan (their cover blown) and a gagged Svengaard are moved out of Seatac in a hover-truck driven by a cyborg, later revealed to be Glisson.
 At a checkpoint, Svengaard cries out briefly, causing them to be traced.
 Glisson changes their destination.

-Ch.
-14: The Tuyere wipe out Seatac through a combination of poison gas and sonic weapons.
+The Tuyere wipe out the population of Seatac through a combination of poison gas and sonic weapons.
 They find themselves surprised by their unstable emotional reactions to the event.

-Ch.
-15: The occupants of the truck observe the destruction of Seatac; Svengaard's faith in the Optimen is badly shaken.
+The occupants of the truck observe the destruction of Seatac; Svengaard's faith in the Optimen is badly shaken.
 The Durants notice that Boumard and Igan are in the early stages of cyborgization.
 The truck proceeds to a ramshackle safehouse in the forest.